arcavios/scooze/DEPLOYMENT.md

 # Deploying a new release

 - Create a release PR off `dev`
-  - Move `Development` section of changelog into section with new release number
+  - Move items under `Development` section of changelog into section with new release number
   - Update `pyproject.toml` with new release number
   - Run `poetry update` to update dependencies
   - Verify CI